Sequins

 I leap around it and dodge twigs springing out.

 My friend Lynn is in the hospital again.
-Her heart is sick, and its worse this time.
+Her heart is sick, and it’s worse this time.
 Lynn has a daughter, Lily, and Lily has her own child, Luna.
 Luna has another dangerous condition.
 A seizure can come at any time.
 I pick up the girl from school and settle her into a nap.
 Then we have juice and cheese, and we walk.
 We notice things—a crow in a driveway, colored scraps of paper in the street.
 Luna has a sheaf of homework and we move through it.
 Later Lily comes in from her job, and she eats pizza while watching TV.
 Lily is purposeful and strong now that she has the child to keep alive.
 Her face is a blushing plum, her hair thick and long as only estrogen and calories bring.
 The girl is a fraction of her, round and uncertain in a polyester princess dress.
 I look at all three and see one woman, slipping time in reverse.
 Lynn in bed, her veins clogged with scar.
 Lily vivid and striding.
 Luna glancing around.
 This one woman grows backward, tale unstrung, before ruin.

 The holloway’s shadows open into a clearing where